GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts